 Our partner The USC Suzanne Dworak-Peck School of Social Work offers an online Master of Social Work degree program through their Virtual Academic Center.
-Known as MSW@USC, the program allows students to access all of their courses and classwork online, eliminating the need to attend campus while still giving aspiring social workers around the world access to the University of Southern California’s renowned academics.
-(Note: MSW@USC is currently not accepting students from New Hampshire; international students may only pursue the program part time).
+Known as MSW@USC, the program allows students to access all of their courses and classwork online, eliminating the need to attend campus while still giving aspiring social workers around the world access to the University of Southern California’s renowned academics. .
 The quality of education and the value of its degree are assured as the program is certified by the Council on Social Work Education, the sole accrediting agency for social work education in the United States, and the Western Association of Schools & Colleges.

 Learn More: Request Information Directly from msw.usc.edu

 MSW@USC preserves the top-ranked education offered by the USC Suzanne Dworak-Peck School of Social Work while using cutting-edge technology to deliver it to students beyond the college’s Los Angeles campus.
 All courses are taught by the USC Suzanne Dworak-Peck School of Social Work’s award-winning faculty, which has grown to include professors from across the country, bringing with them their wealth of expertise and experience.